Skip to main content

 Bo Sun talking to a student

-We understand it may be overwhelming and sometimes confusing to navigate the universe of all OSU courses and select the right one for your degree and your career.
-Your physics advisor is there to help navigate these challenges and ensure that you are connected to the resources our department and the university have to offer to help you make the most of your time in college.
+We understand that the universe of OSU courses can be overwhelming and sometimes confusing.
+How do you select the right ones for your degree and your career?
+Your physics advisor is there to help navigate these challenges and ensure that you are connected to the resources our department and the university offer to help you make the most of your time in college.

 Meet our head physics advisor!